-One of Britain's largest and most established providers of teacher education, the Institute of Education offers a comprehensive range of nationally-recognised courses in education for future and current education professionals.
+One of the West Midlands’ largest providers of teacher education, the Institute of Education offers a comprehensive range of nationally-recognised courses in education for future and current education professionals.
 From cutting-edge teacher training courses and undergraduate courses covering the education sector to research degrees and continuing professional development (CPD) for all education professionals.

 - We work with around 275 primary schools, 200 secondary schools and 30 Lifelong Education institutions from across the entire West Midlands region and beyond.

 - Vibrant and rapidly developing research culture whose subject areas span the entire spectrum of education, from early years to post-compulsory and adult learning which plays its part in your study experience.